dreamonkey/responsive-image-plugin/article.md

 How do `compilation.codeGenerationResults.getSource()` work?
 Can it be used to avoid rebuilding the whole module?
 What's the correct way to access a module source?

 `module.getSourceTypes().has('javascript')` is this the correct way to filter out all modules without an actual source?

-## Breaking changes/migration

-Webpack aliases are automatically collected, `paths.aliases` has been removed and `paths.outputDir` has been moved one level up, now it's only `outputDir`
-Setup changed, options must be provided to the plugin now: TODO: add example